Marseille Top Reasons to Visit this City

 History buffs head to Fort Saint-Jean, Musée d’ Histoire de Marseille (one of the largest in Europe), the Musée des Docks Romains (Roman Docks Museum), and musée d’Archéologie méditerranéenne (located inside Vieille Charité).

 Art lovers discover Musée des Beaux-Arts with a collection of 16th to 19th-century artwork.
 Located in Palais Longchamp, it is the oldest museum in Marseille opening to the public in 1801.
-This video gives you a short overview of the building and its contents.

 A for Architecture: